aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

  This is where the artisan command retrieves the installed version of the Laravel framework.

  > Note: Unfortunately the actual version of the project skeleton that was installed is not stored anywhere in the project.
-However since Composer prints out the version that it downloads in the results of the `composer create-project` command, we can copy it into the Read.me file for future reference.
+However since Composer prints out the version that it downloads in the results of the `composer create-project` command, we can copy it into the read.me file for future reference.

-> Note: Always remember the version we specify in the `composer create-project` command is the version of the project skeleton.
+> Note: Always remember that the version we specify in the `composer create-project` command is the version of the project skeleton.
 The version of the Laravel framework that gets installed within the project is specified in the `composer.json` file of the project skeleton.

 If we want a specific version of the project skeleton we can specify it explicitly in the command.

 `composer create-project --prefer-dist laravel/laravel:5.8.17 myapp`

-> Note: If a specific version or patch number of the project skeleton does not exist as a tagged release in the project skeleton repo `https://github.com/laravel/laravel`, then the install will fail.
+This will download version `5.8.17` of the project skeleton if exist as a tagged release in the project skeleton repo `https://github.com/laravel/laravel`.

+> Note: If a tagged release does not exist for the specific version specified, then create-project will fail.

+If we omit the patch version then the zero patch release will be downloaded:

+`composer create-project --prefer-dist laravel/laravel:5.8 myapp`

+This will download version `5.8.0` of the project skeleton.

 If we omit the project skeleton version entirely, the latest tagged version of the project skeleton will be installed:

 `composer create-project --prefer-dist laravel/laravel myapp`

+This will download version `5.8.17` of the project skeleton.

+In any of these cases the Laravel framework version that is installed will solely depend on the version specified in the `composer.json` file of the project skeleton.

 ## Installing Composer packages

-Since we are using Composer to create the project, Composer will also install the Laravel packages for us which will create the `vendor` directory where the packages are installed.
+As mentioned before composer create-project will also install the Laravel framework packages for us which will create the `vendor` directory where the packages are installed.

-So running `composer install` from the project directory should indicate that there are no new packages to install.
+So running `composer install` from the project directory, after the installation is complete, should indicate that there are no new packages to install.

+If we want to install additional packages using composer we can use the composer require command.

+For instance `composer require predis/predis` will install the latest Redis package that Laravel needs if we want to use Redis as a cache or queue in our laravel projects.

 ## Installing NPM modules